-Welcome to Fall 2021 and Your Online/Hybrid Course!
+Welcome to Spring 2023 and Your Online Course!

 Dear NTU Online Student